A Beginner’s Guide to

 Like what you’ve read so far?
 Get your copy

-If you were getting into application security hoping for cool stories to tell your friends over a beer, I’d hate to burst your bubble, but it’s a lot more similar to a normal engineer’s job.
+If you wanted an application security career because you’d have cool stories to tell your friends over a beer, I’d hate to burst your bubble, but it’s a lot more similar to a normal engineer’s job.
 That doesn’t mean it’s not fun, though!
 We’re not trying to get you down, We’re just setting realistic expectations here.

 As an AppSec engineer, one of your most critical responsibilities would be to communicate your security findings with the developers on your team.
 You’ll not only be showing them what vulnerabilities you found in their code, but also help them in fixing them in time for the next release.
 Additionally, you might even need to give them helpful pointers on how to avoid security flaws like that in the future.